flyingdoog/NDCC/README.md

 # NDCC

-This is a C++ implementation of the paper: A Collective Approach to Scholar Name Disambiguation
+This is a C++ implementation of the paper: <b>A Collective Approach to Scholar Name Disambiguation</b>

 <i> TKDE, 2020 </i>